Myanmar trained insurgent among 6 arrested in 3 districts in Manipur

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!

-A KCP-PWG cadre was arrested along with one Pistol, ammunition, and war-like stores in Imphal West district’s Yurembam.
+In Yurembam in the Imphal West district, a KCP-PWG cadre was arrested along with one Pistol, ammunition, and war-like stores.

 Similarly, a joint operation launched in the general area of Uripok in Imphal West district resulted in the arrest of a cadre of the People’s Revolutionary Party of Kangleipak (Progressive).